-Under health care reform, all employers are required to let their employees know about the exchanges.
-The U.S. Department of Labor (DOL) has been tasked with developing a Notice to Employees of Coverage Options (Notice) for employers to provide to employees.
-On May 8, the DOL issued temporary guidance to explain the Notice and provided a template for employers.
-There is a different Notice for employers who offer a health plan and who do not offer a health plan.
+Under the Affordable Care Act, all employers are required to inform their employees about the availability of state or federal health exchanges.
+The U.S. Department of Labor (DOL) developed a Notice to Employees of Coverage Options (Notice) to help employers provide adequate information to employees.
+Two Notices were developed: one for employers who offer a health plan and one for those who do not offer a health plan.

 Does your ministry offer a health plan?

 Complete this Notice if your ministry offers a health plan to some or all employees.
 If you offer medical coverage to an employee, you must distribute this Notice to all employees.
-Populate the fields in Part A and Part B so your employees know who to contact and can learn more information about their plan.
+Populate the fields in Part A and Part B so your employees know who to contact to learn more about their plan.
 Your ministry is not required to fill out the third page, starting with Question 13.
-If you choose to complete this portion, your employees will have more information about:
+Completing the third page provides your employees additional information about:

 - Their eligibility for coverage